OSCELOT/MyMessages/README.md

 Bruce Tenison gave written permission to update - Thank You Bruce!

-The unm-unmmymessages2017.war (version 2.3.1-q4.2017) is the WAR file for Blackboard Learn SaaS, Q2 2019, Q4 2018, Q2 2018, or Q4 2017 (Original Experience only).
+The unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) is the WAR file for Blackboard Learn SaaS, Q2 2019, Q4 2018, Q2 2018, or Q4 2017 (Original Experience only).

+Recommend to upgrade your existing My Messages to version 2.3.3-q4.2018 as soon as practical since My Messages version 2.3.1-q4.2017 will be deprecated effective November 27, 2019 since Q4 2017 is not supported as of December 2019.

+Version 2.3.3-q4.2018 will be deprecated on Q4 2017 effective November 27, 2019 since Q4 2017 is not supported as of December 2019.

+My Messages (version 2.3.3-q4.2018) is not recommended for Q4 2019 since Q4 2019 is planned to use Java 11.
+Plan to post another My Messages version for Java 11 about late December 2019.

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).

-The University of New Mexico is currently running unm-unmmymessages2017.war on Blackboard Learn Q4 2017 CU2 (Self Hosted).
+The University of New Mexico is currently running unm-unmmymessages-q2-2019.war (version 2.3.3-q4.2018) on Blackboard Learn Q4 2018 CU5 (Self Hosted).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q2 2019 Developer Virtual Machine (DVM).
+The University of New Mexico has successfully installed and tested unm-unmmymessages-q2-2019.war on BlackBoard Learn Q2 2019 Developer Virtual Machine (DVM).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU5.
+The University of New Mexico has successfully installed and tested unm-unmmymessages-q2-2019.war on BlackBoard Learn Q4 2018 CU5.

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU4 Developer Virtual Machine (DVM).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU3 Developer Virtual Machine (DVM).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU2 Developer Virtual Machine (DVM).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 CU1 Developer Virtual Machine (DVM).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q4 2018 Developer Virtual Machine (DVM).

-The University of New Mexico has successfully installed and tested unm-unmmymessages2017.war on BlackBoard Learn Q2 2018 Developer Virtual Machine (DVM).

 My Messages may work with SaaS, but believe this would best be done as a Custom B2 migration to LTI + REST API.

-Please post your status with installing My Messages B2 on Q4 2018 with optional CUs (Self-Hosted, Managed Hosted, or SaaS):
+Please post your status with installing My Messages B2 on Q2 2019 with optional CUs (Self-Hosted, Managed Hosted, or SaaS):

+Please post your status with installing My Messages B2 on Q4 2018 with optional CUs (Self-Hosted or Managed Hosted):

 https://community.blackboard.com/message/26281-my-messages-b2-for-q4-2018

-Please post your status with installing My Messages B2 on Q2 2018 with optional CUs (Self-Hosted, Managed Hosted, or SaaS):
+Please post your status with installing My Messages B2 on Q2 2018 with optional CUs (Self-Hosted or Managed Hosted):

 https://community.blackboard.com/thread/6664-my-messages-b2-for-q2-2018

-Please post your status with installing My Messages B2 on Q4 2017 with optional CUs (Self-Hosted, Managed Hosted, or SaaS):
+Please post your status with installing My Messages B2 on Q4 2017 with optional CUs (Self-Hosted or Managed Hosted):

 https://community.blackboard.com/thread/6412-mymessages-b2-war-file-for-q4-2017-posted-on-oscelot